bevyengine/rfcs/rfcs/45-stageless.md

 6. More complex strategies for run criteria composition.
    1. This would be very useful, but is a large design that can largely be considered independently of this work.
    2. How does this work for run criteria that are not locally defined?
+7. A more cohesive look at plugin definition and configuration strategies.
+8. A graph-based system ordering API for dense, complex dependencies.